 For the decoration of the choir, undertaken between 1846 and 1848, architect Victor Baltard once again called upon artists Alexandre Denuelle and Hippolyte Flandrin, who had previously worked on the Sanctuary, to produce the mural paintings for the Chapel of the Apostles.
-Maintaining the compositional approach which had guided this earlier work, the artists combined gold backgrounds with hot wax/encaustic paint to produce a mixture of historical scenes and ornamental motifs.
-These include the symbols of the evangelists, here the Winged Ox of Luke, set within a medallion surrounded by foliage motifs.
-Above the marble pillar, salvaged from the original Merovingian abbey church, a stained glass scene produced by Gérente to Flandrin's design depicts Saint Dennis bestowing his blessing.
-The lower part of the arch is fitted with wrought iron railings, sculpted by Raymond Subes in 1957 to replace the old wooden railings.
+Maintaining the compositional approach which had informed this earlier work, the artists combined gold backgrounds with hot wax/ encaustic paint to produce a mixture of historical scenes and ornamental motifs.
+These include the symbols of the four evangelists, with the Lion of Mark here presented in a medallion surrounded by foliage motifs.
+Above the marble pillar, salvaged from the original Merovingian abbey church, a stained glass scene produced by Gérente to Flandrin's design depicts Saint Geneviève.
+The lower part of the arch is fitted with wrought iron railings sculpted by Raymond Subes in 1957 to replace the old wooden railings.